ASK KNOX

 > What files are in this directory?

-Claude will use the Bash tool to run ls and report back.
+Claude uses the Bash tool to run ls and reports back.
 That is your first agentic interaction.

 Troubleshooting Common Issues

-"Invalid API key" — Double-check that your key starts with sk-ant-api and that there are no extra spaces.
-Re-export it in your current terminal session even if it is in your profile, then try again.
+"Invalid API key" — Check that your key starts with sk-ant-api and has no extra spaces.
+Re-export it in your current terminal even if it is in your profile, then try again.
+Or skip the key entirely and log in with your Claude subscription.

-Slow first launch — Claude Code downloads some assets on first run.
-Subsequent launches are faster.
+Slow first launch — Claude Code fetches some assets on first run.
+Later launches are faster.

 The Configuration Directory

-Claude Code stores its configuration at ~/.claude/.
+Claude Code stores its configuration in ~/.claude/.
 This includes:

-• Global settings — default model, permission mode, UI preferences
+• Global settings — default model, permission mode, and UI preferences in settings.json

 • Session history — recent sessions for reference

-Then create a test directory and start your first session:
+Then create a test directory and start a session:

 mkdir ~/claude-test && cd ~/claude-test